In this post, I will show you how to build this adorable DIY Wooden Christmas Tree Shelf!

 I love that this DIY wooden Christmas tree shelf is easy to break down and it nests within itself so it’s easy to store away after the season is over.

-So if you enjoyed this project and want to save it for later, I’d love if you’d pin this!
+If you enjoyed this project and want to save it for later, I’d love it if you’d pin this!

-And if you want to follow along on all the latest projects and plans, be sure to subscribe to my newsletter below so you don’t miss out 🙂
+Follow along on all the latest projects and plans, by subscribing to my newsletter below so you don’t miss out 🙂

 Until next time, friends, Merry Christmas AND happy building 🙂